Campaign for Real Ale: Organisation

-CAMRA is organised on a federal basis, over 200 local branches, each covering a particular geographical area of the UK, that contribute to the central body of the organisation based in St Albans.
+CAMRA is organised on a federal basis, over 200 local branches, each covering a particular geographical area of the UK, that contribute to the central body of the organisation based in Luton.
 It is governed by a National Executive, made up of 12 voluntary unpaid directors elected by the membership.
 The local branches are grouped into 16 regions across the UK, such as the West Midlands or Wessex.

 Publications

 CAMRA publishes the Good Beer Guide, an annually compiled directory of the best 4,500 real ale outlets and listing of real ale brewers.
 CAMRA members received a monthly newspaper called What's Brewing until its April 2021 issue and there is a quarterly colour magazine called Beer.
 It also maintains a National Inventory of Historic Pub Interiors to help bring greater recognition and protection to Britain's most historic pubs.
 In 2025, the printed winter edition of Beer Magazine was not distributed for reasons of financial austerity.
-It was published on-line only.
+It was published online only.

+In addition to the Good Beer Guide, Camra published Good Cider Guide between 1996–2005, listing cider and perry outlets and producers in the United Kingdom.
+The intention of the book is to be a "guide for real cider-loving connoisseurs".
+The last edition, published in 2005, contains details of over 550 cider outlets (pubs, clubs and off licences), and claims to include every producer in the UK.
+Producers and outlets are listed separately by county with maps and full directions, and there are also articles about cider and perry history, cider and perry making, and cider abroad.